Project introduction

 Tirohanga whānui kaupapa – project overview

-Improving safety is at the heart of the Takitimu North Link project, which is a key strategic transport corridor for the region, providing greater travel choice with managed lanes, and a shared path for walking and cycling.
+Improving safety is at the heart of the Takitimu North Link project, which is a key strategic transport corridor for the region, providing a new expressway and more reliable travel times, as well as greater travel choice with a shared path for walking and cycling.

 Western Bay of Plenty communities are projected to grow by 16,000 people in the next 20 years, and traffic crossing the Wairoa Bridge increasing from 20,000 to more than 30,000 daily by 2031.